Finance your studies

 In addition to the regular costs of studying like rent, food, office supplies, you must pay a fee every semester.
 If you want to would like to take off a semester, have a chronic illness or handicap, have social disadvantages that make it difficult to pay the semester fee, or cannot use the ticked included in the fee, you can apply for a refund of the ticket portion.

 Applications due to financial hardship will be reviewed by the Social Affairs Committee, a committee composed of members of the student parliament on a first come, first serve basis.
 As stated in the Social Regulations of the Student Body, your monthly income may not exceed 80% of the BAföG maximum rate in order to be approved.
-Please also be advised that it is very important that you hand in your application before the deadline.
-(April 28th in the summer and October 28th in the winter)
+Please also be advised that it is very important that you hand in your application before the end of the curent semester.
+(March 31st , Septemer 30th in the winter)

 More information as well as counselling can be found here, in the brief below and with the AStA’s Social Department.